-Being a European who adores whacky and obscure RPGs from Japan, I have had to live with 30 years of disappointment as game after game failed to arrive on these shores.
-Thankfully Namco Bandai have been excellent in their localisations as of late, and you can only imagine my delight when they announced that they would be bringing over Nintendo 3DS exclusive Project X Zone.
+Being a European who adores wacky and obscure RPGs from Japan, I have had to live with 30 years of disappointment as game after game failed to arrive on these shores.
+Thankfully Bandai Namco has been excellent in their localisations as of late, and you can only imagine my delight when they announced that they would be bringing over Nintendo 3DS exclusive Project X Zone.

 It’s a follow up to 2005’s Namco X Capcom, another game that regrettably didn’t see a European release on PlayStation 2.
 I always looked on enviously at that one.

-Project X Zone can most easily be described as a strategy RPG which brings together characters from Namco Bandai, Capcom and SEGA.
-You’ll likely recognise a large number of the characters on offer, but don’t be surprised if there are a lot that you don’t get.
+Project X Zone can most easily be described as a strategy RPG which brings together characters from Bandai Namco, Capcom and SEGA.
+You’ll likely recognise a large number of the characters on offer, but don’t be surprised if there is a lot that you don’t get.

-Namco Bandai need to be applauded for bringing this over, it’s got such niche appeal and usually these sort of games are left to the Japanese audience to enjoy.
+Bandai Namco needs to be applauded for bringing this over, it’s got such niche appeal and usually, these sort of games are left to the Japanese audience to enjoy.
 But here we are in 2013, and getting more localised Japanese RPGs than we can handle For that, we can be very happy indeed.